NHSDigital/software-engineering-quality-framework/practices/cloud-services.md

 ## Details

-* Configure all infrastructure using declarative code such as Terraform and Cloudformation (see [everything as code](../patterns/everything-as-code.md)).
+* Configure all infrastructure using declarative code such as Terraform and CloudFormation (see [everything as code](../patterns/everything-as-code.md)).
 * Automate monitoring and alerting (see [automate everything](../patterns/automate-everything.md)).
 * Make systems self-healing.
   * Prefer technologies which are resilient by default.